SOSELab401/TACGraphMappingExample/README.md

 # TACGraphMappingExample
-The example of oas: <a href="https://soselab401.github.io/TACGraphMappingExample/oas/example.json">example.json</a>
+The example of OAS: <a href="https://soselab401.github.io/TACGraphMappingExample/oas/example.json">example.json</a>
-The OAS is transformed into two part of graph in Neo4J
+The OAS is transformed into two parts of graph in Neo4J.
 1. <a href="https://soselab401.github.io/TACGraphMappingExample/image/concreteServiceIngredient.png">The Graph of ConcreteServiceIngredient layer</a>
 2. <a href="https://soselab401.github.io/TACGraphMappingExample/image/concept.png">The Graph of Concept layer</a>